-In recognition of the importance of literacy within the academy, and as part of our insistence on pursuing research-based pedagogy, we adhere to the Education Endowment Foundation's (EEF) principles of literacy best practice.
+In recognition of the importance of literacy within the Academy, and as part of our insistence on pursuing research-based pedagogy, we adhere to the Education Endowment Foundation's (EEF) principles of literacy best practice.
 All faculty areas will prioritise the development of their practice in one of seven areas annually:

 - 1. Prioritise 'disciplinary literacy' across the curriculum. - 2.
-Provide targeted vocabulary instruction in every subject. - 3.
-Develop students' ability to read complex academic texts.
+Provide targeted vocabulary instruction in every subject.

-- 4. Break down complex writing tasks. - 5.
+- 3. Develop students' ability to read complex academic texts. - 4.
+Break down complex writing tasks. - 5.
 Combine writing instruction with reading in every subject. - 6.
 Provide opportunities for structured talk. - 7.
 Provide high quality interventions for struggling students.

-It is the aim of the academy that we will become effective in the provision of all seven elements of literacy.
+It is a core aim of the Academy that teaching and support staff become effective in the provision of all seven elements of literacy.
 Whilst faculties may prioritise an area to improve each year, best practice will be shared relating to all areas and teachers will be expected, over time, to build a level of expertise across the seven areas.
 This will be supported through effective and relevant professional development provision.